-Counties and communities often work to align the goals and objectives set forth in other planning efforts, such as county land and water resource management comprehensive plans call for significantly more housing units (1,052,000 compared to 864,000) and jobs (2,091,000 compared to 1,327,000) than reasonably expected under the 2035 regional land use plan. plans or community sustainability plans, with their comprehensive plans.
+Counties and communities often work to align the goals and objectives set forth in other planning efforts, such as county land and water resource management plans or community sustainability plans, with their comprehensive plans.
 An example is the City of Milwaukee's ReFresh Milwaukee sustainability plan, which was published in 2013.
 ReFresh Milwaukee is a citywide strategic plan to develop a sound environmental, economic, and socially sustainable future.
 The plan seeks to implement sustainable projects and complement many of the policies set forth in the City's comprehensive plan by creating goals, targets, and strategies that refine and detail the comprehensive plan.